How to uninstall Safari extensions

 Safari is the most popular browser on the Mac, mostly because it’s made by Apple and is installed when you buy your Mac or install a new version of macOS.
 It’s also set as the default browser so that when you click on a link in an email, for example, the web page opens in Safari.

 However, as with extensions in other browsers, Safari extensions can be problematic.
-Out of date extensions may cause Safari to run more slowly, for example.
-But even worse than that is that browser extensions are a favorite way for hackers to download malware to your Mac.
+Out-of-date extensions may cause Safari to run more slowly, for example.
+But even worse than that is those browser extensions are a favorite way for hackers to download malware to your Mac.
 It’s usually disguised as a legitimate extension, but once you’ve installed it, it will display adverts or steal your data.
 Fortunately, getting rid of extensions in Safari is not difficult.
 There are a number of ways to do it and we’ll cover them in this article.

 Tip: If you’re worried that you may have already downloaded malware via an extension or some other method, CleanMyMac X can scan your Mac and check.
 All you need to do is download and install CleanMyMac X, then click on its Malware utility.
 It will then scan your Mac and tell you if it finds any malware.
 If it does, it will offer to remove it for you.